Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

 ![horizontal-logo-monochromatic-white](https://github.com/Shinya-GitHub-Center/stable-diffusion-modal-docker/assets/129726604/7fcbb3c4-e62d-408b-b49b-fc4f9702952a)

 ## About
-I recommend using python docker container instead of using venv, since "download-output.py" did not work properly if the host machine's python version was 3.8 (default version of ubuntu20.04)
+I recommend using python docker container instead of using venv, since `download-output.py` does not work properly if the host machine's python version is 3.8 (default version of ubuntu20.04)

 ## Create a Modal API Token designated only for use for this docker container project
 modal.com => LOG IN => SETTINGS => New Token => copy the command showed up below => close the window